-We need approximate counting that is machine independent.
+We need approximate counting that is machine-independent.

 Commentary: Sometimes there is a trade-off between time and space.
-For example, inefficient linear search only needed one extra integer, but binary search needed three extra integers.
-The difference of two integers may be a very minor issue, but it illustrates the trade-off.
+For example, the inefficient linear search only needed one extra integer, but the binary search used three extra integers.
+The difference between two integers may be a minor issue, but it illustrates the trade-off.